fergyfresh/deelist/README.md

 ## License

 This project is released under the GNU General Public License v3.0.
-See LICENSE.txt for more information.